Waste Management with BSF

 Waste Management with BSF Farming

-Organic waste is one of the major environmental challenges of our time.
-According to the Food and Agriculture Organization (FAO), about one-third of all food produced for human consumption is lost or wasted every year, amounting to 1.3 billion tons of food waste globally.
-This waste not only is a huge economic loss, but also a significant source of greenhouse gas emissions, as it decomposes anaerobically in landfills and releases methane, a potent greenhouse gas that contributes to global warming.
+Organic waste is one of the major environmental challenges today.
+The Food and Agriculture Organization (FAO) reports that about one-third of all food produced for human consumption is lost or wasted each year.
+This equals around 1.3 billion tons of food waste globally.

 Real-World Examples of BSF Farming